AVA-AVD: Audio-Visual Speaker Diarization in the Wild: AVA-AVD

 \subsection{Statistics}

 Table~\ref{tab:stat} summarizes statistics of existing audio-visual diarization datasets.
-Compared with the existing datasets which only have indoor activities such as meetings, free chat, and debates, AVA-AVD has a wide spectrum of human daily activities.
+Compared to existing datasets that only have indoor activities such as meetings, free chats, and debates, AVA-AVD has a wide spectrum of activities.
 It provides around 1500 unique identities with voice tracks and/or faces.
-We compute the number of identities by mapping the face tracks into global labels based on the annotations released by~\cite{alcazar2021apes}, the number of visible speakers is 1044, and the number of off-screen speakers is approximated using speech length.
-Fig.~\ref{fig:stat:a} and~\ref{fig:stat:c} illustrate the number of speakers and the long-tail utterance length distribution.
-Especially, the statistics for the off-screen speakers can be found in Fig.~\ref{fig:stat:b} and~\ref{fig:stat:d}.
-Also, differing from AMI and VoxConverse, our AVA-AVD includes videos in multiple languages such as English, French, Chinese, German, Korean, Spanish, etc.
+We compute the number of identities by mapping the face tracks into global labels based on the annotations released by~\cite{alcazar2021apes}.
+Figure~\ref{fig:stat:a} and~\ref{fig:stat:c} illustrate the number of speakers and the long-tail utterance length distribution.
+Especially, the statistics for the off-screen speakers are shown in Figure~\ref{fig:stat:b} and~\ref{fig:stat:d}.
+Also, unlike AMI and VoxConverse, our AVA-AVD includes videos in multiple languages such as English, French, Chinese, German, Korean, Spanish, etc.